-10 Causes of Brain Fog in Your 30s, According to Clinical Practice
+8 Root Causes of Brain Fog in Your 30s

 A practical guide for professionals who feel “not as sharp” but are told everything is fine.

-It’s not like you’re forgetting your kids’ names.
-And you’re not getting lost driving home.
+It’s not like you’re forgetting your kids’ names or getting lost driving home.
 But your cognitive abilities are not what they used to be.
-To the point that it’s affecting your life.
+You feel like a fog is sitting on your brain most of the day.

 Brain Fog, at any age, is not normal aging

 If you’ve been in a high-functioning role long enough, eventually your brain will take a hit.
-For some it’s an emotional decline, for others it’s a cognitive one.
+It shows up as emotional decline for some and for others it’s cognitive.

-While some people will burn out, lose sleep, get depressed, others will become forgetful, take longer to find words, and feel a deep sense of frustration when engaged in mentally taxing work.
+While some people will burn out, lose sleep, get depressed, others will become forgetful, take longer to find words, and feel a deep sense of frustration with mentally taxing work.

 What brain fog feels like

-Here is every permutation of how my patients describe brain fog:
+Here is how my patients describe brain fog:

 “I just don’t feel as sharp as I used to.”